altinakseven/xvim/memory-bank/progress.md

 6. Implement search and replace functionality
 7. Add configuration system
 8. Enhance Visual mode with more operations and text objects
+9. Add support for macros and registers
+10. Implement code folding

 ## Known Issues